-The ocean mesh (i.e. the position of all the scalar and vector points) is defined by the transformation that gives (λ, φ, z) as a function of (i, j, k).
+The ocean mesh (i.e. the position of all the scalar and vector points) is defined by the transformation that gives $(\lambda, \varphi, z)$ as a function of (i, j, k).
 The grid-points are located at integer or integer and a half values of as indicated in Table 4.1.
-The associated scale factors are defined using the analytical first derivative of the transformation (2.10).
+The associated scale factors are defined using the analytical first derivative of the transformation (2.6).
 These definitions are done in two modules, domhgr.F90 and domzgr.F90, which provide the horizontal and vertical meshes, respectively.
 This section deals with the horizontal mesh parameters.

-In a horizontal plane, the location of all the model grid points is defined from the analytical expressions of the longitude λ and latitude φ as a function of (i,j).
-The horizontal scale factors are calculated using (2.10).
-For example, when the longitude and latitude are function of a single value (i and j, respectively) (geographical configuration of the mesh), the horizontal mesh definition reduces to define the wanted $\lambda(i)$, $\varphi(j)$, and their derivatives $\lambda'(i)$ $\varphi'(j)$ in the domhgr.F90 module.
+In a horizontal plane, the location of all the model grid points is defined from the analytical expressions of the longitude $\lambda$ and latitude $\varphi$ as a function of (i,j).
+The horizontal scale factors are calculated using (2.6).
+For example, when the longitude and latitude are function of a single value (i and j, respectively) (geographical configuration of the mesh), the horizontal mesh definition reduces to define the wanted $\lambda(i)$ , $\varphi(j)$ , and their derivatives $\lambda'(i)$ $\varphi'(j)$ in the domhgr.F90 module.
 The model computes the grid-point positions and scale factors in the horizontal plane as follows:

-where the last letter of each computational name indicates the grid point considered and r_a is the earth radius (defined in phycst.F90 along with all universal constants).
-Note that the horizontal position of and scale factors at w-points are exactly equal to those of t-points, thus no specific arrays are defined at w-points.
+where the last letter of each computational name indicates the grid point considered and $r_a$ is the earth radius (defined in phycst.F90 along with all universal constants).

 FIGURE 4.4: Comparison of (a) traditional definitions of grid-point position and grid-size in the vertical, and (b) analytically derived grid-point position and scale factors.
-For both grids here, the same w-point depth has been chosen but in (a) the t-points are set half way between w-points while in (b) they are defined from an analytical function : $z(k) = 5 (i-1/2)^3 - 45 (i-1/2)^2 + 140 (i-1/2) - 150$.
-Note the resulting difference between the value of the grid-size Δ_k and those of the scale factor e_k .
+For both grids here, the same w-point depth has been chosen but in (a) the t-points are set half way between w-points while in (b) they are defined from an analytical function : $z(k) = 5(k-1/2)^3 - 45(k-1/2)^2 + 140(k-1/2) - 150$ .
+Note the resulting difference between the value of the grid-size $\Delta_k$ and those of the scale factor $e_k$ .